 – Program / Research / Publications, curricular development

-Next post: How to get a academic or research job?
+– How to get academic and research jobs?
 What are the pre-requisites, qualifications and personality traits to be successful in a career in academia?